top of page

 Cathie Quigley-Soderman

-Cross Cultural Expert-Nonprofit Director, Administrator, Grant-writer 1999 - present.
+Cross Cultural Expert-Nonprofit Administrator, Grant-writer 1999 - present is also Film-maker, screenwriter.

-Best known for co-creating 'Sharing The Skies' Cross-cultural education materials for NASA and Navajo-Dine' Nation K-12 schools, with Indigenous Education Institute endorsed by Commdr.
+Best known for her work with World Hope Foundation, co-creating 'Sharing The Skies' Cross-cultural education materials for NASA and Navajo-Dine' Nation K-12 schools, with Indigenous Education Institute endorsed by Commdr.
 Harrington 1st Native American Astronaut

 http://sharingtheskies.com